 Under COBRA, employers are mandated to notify terminated employees of available continuing insurance coverage.
-Failure to comply with this requirement may put the school district at risk for a potential loss.
-It is management's opinion that the District is in compliance with COBRA requirements.
+It is management's opinion that the District is in compliance with the COBRA requirements.

-(13) INTERFUND ACTIVITY
+(13) TRANSFER OF FUNDS

 The following transfers were made during the year: